-DQPSK with Codec2 1400 bits/s This mode has the narrowest bandwidth, it uses only 1.6 kHz.
-It requires 7 dB SNR and 3 dB more power than BPSK (1.) to decode.
+DQPSK with Codec2 1400 bits/s This mode has the narrowest bandwidth, it uses only 3.2 kHz.
+It requires 5 dB SNR and 2 dB more power than BPSK (1.) to decode.
 Best employed on crowded portions of the bands.
-It uses no FEC at the moment and hard decision decoding somewhat limits the performance.
+It now uses convolutional encoding and Viterbi soft symbol decoding, improving the performance.
 Because of the narrow bandwidth, it is a little hard to tune to.

-2FSK with Codec2 1400 bits/s This mode is 8 kHz wide and requires 3 dB more power to decode than BPSK (1.)
-It uses a rate 1/2 FEC, and can be used with a non-linear amplifier.
+2FSK with Codec2 1400 bits/s A FSK mode designed for cheap non-linear amplifiers.
+This mode is 8 kHz wide and requires 3 dB more power to decode than BPSK (1.)
+It uses a rate 1/2 FEC (convolutional encoding with Viterbi soft symbol decoding), and can be used with a non-linear amplifier.
 The modem does not use FM demodulation, yielding slightly better performance.
 Most development efforts are currently concentrated on this mode.

 GMSK with Codec2 1400 bits/s To be documented.